 The sequence in which they appear in the mantra appears to represent a descending hierarchy from Spirit, through Fire, Water, Air, and Earth (from least to most material), to Semen, the quintessence or essential animal principle and the corollary of Spirit.

 The MO is based on the casting of dice.
 Thus, it is a system of divination or prognostication based on sampling chance, like the I Ching.
 C.G.
 Jung has discussed the concept of obtaining meaning from chance in his essay entitled “Synchronicity: An Acausal Connecting Principle,” which he co-authored with his friend, quantum physicist and Nobel laureate Wolfgang Pauli.
 Jung’s conception of synchronicity arose out of conversations he had with Albert Einstein prior to World War I. The fundamental conception underlying Jung’s concept of synchronicity is that events may be meaningfully correlated by relationships outside physical cause and effect, which Jung called “temporally coincident occurrences of acausal events.”
 Jung’s concept of synchronicity is often misunderstood as coincidence, but this is actually a misunderstanding of the concept, since “meaningful correlation” implies that the correlation is ontologically given and not arbitrarily misinterpreted by the meaning-seeking mind.
 Synchronicity is not a “psychological error.”
 Such correlations may or may not be statistically demonstrable.
 They may be singular events that, as such, cannot be analyzed but are nonetheless valid.
 In other words, meaningfully related events tend to co-occur even if they are not mutually causally connected.
 Jung believed that the phenomenon of synchronicity demonstrated the significance of higher dynamics of meaning and order operating throughout the universe.
 The occurrence of synchronicities is often associated with altered, artistic-creative, and visionary states of consciousness, and are commonly reported by writers, artists, and mystics.
 In Buddhist thought, synchronicity attests to the truth of the doctrine of pratityasamutpada (Pali paticcasamuppada), the phenomenon of interdependent co-arising by which all phenomena appearing in the universe are mutually inter-involved to an infinite extent.
 This was proved by Bell’s Theorem in 1964.
-In such a worldview, consulting a chance event like throwing a die may actually reveal a deeper underlying meaning that is obscured by the causal relationships of physical events.
+In such a worldview, consulting a chance event like throwing a die may actually reveal a deeper underlying meaning that is obscured by the complexity of physical events.

 The MO may be consulted in different ways, all based on the idea of selecting two syllables of the mantra of Manjushri as discussed above, in order.
 One common method is tossing a single die that is inscribed either with the syllables themselves or numbers corresponding to them.